Nissan Leaf Review 2023 | Top Gear

 Advertisement - Page continues below

 But that first Leaf had weaknesses.
-In a world where Tesla got the headlines, if not the sales leadership back then, it was slow and lacking in range (though it got better with the 30kWh battery upgrade).
+In a world where Tesla got the headlines, if not the sales leadership back then, it was slow and lacking in range.
 It also looked odd.
 And as all cars got better connectivity and driver assist, the Leaf needed upgrades there too.

 So those are the new Leaf's promises.
 Quicker, further-reaching between charges, better-looking, more assistance.
 And prices are lower, model for model.